enarx/outreachy/shravi24/Demos/Outside Browser/C/README.md

 <p>&nbsp;</p>

 <h2>Pre-requisites</h2>

-Please ensure the [steps included in toolsetup](https://github.com/enarx/outreachy/tree/main/shravi24/Demos/Outside%20Browser/Rust) are completed.
+Please ensure the [steps included in toolsetup](https://github.com/enarx/outreachy/tree/main/shravi24/Demos/Outside%20Browser) included in toolsetup are completed.

 In this example I have used Wasmer as runtime.Please make sure you have installed Wasmer at  [link]( https://github.com/enarx/outreachy/tree/main/shravi24/Demos/Outside%20Browser/C/Wasmer).